-So generally they stated that human used to be nomads in the past, and that proves our existence as a species.
-Furthermore, the nomadic nature has contributed enormously on the development of our brain.
-Especially when interacting with new experiences, the brain is even developed extremely in a way that cannot be found if we are surrounded by limited environment with routine activities.
+So generally they stated that humans used to be nomads in the past, and that proves our existence as a species.
+Furthermore, nomadic nature has contributed enormously to the development of our brain.
+Especially when interacting with new experiences, the brain is even developed extremely in a way that cannot be found if we are surrounded by a limited environment with routine activities.

 So here are some ways of traveling that could make us smarter.